tachiyomiorg/website/src/help/faq/README.md

 9. Mangasee
 10. WieManga
 :::

+#### How do see sources of other languages?

+You do this by following the steps below.

+1. Go to <Navigation item="browse"/> → **SOURCES**.
+1. Click on <Navigation item="filter"/> on the top right corner.
+1. Scroll down until you find the language of your source and click on  <Navigation item="toggle"/> to enable.

 #### Why can't I restore my backup?
 To restore backups, **Tachiyomi** requires to have extensions installed for the respective manga you want to restore.